 We want you to be able to recognize vendor fraud so that you can protect your business.
 This is why we will have a look at different fraud schemes next.

 There are different vendor fraud schemes that put businesses at risk.
-In the following, we will discuss some of the most relevant schemes, but the list is not exhaustive.
+Here are some of the most common ones, though this list isn’t exhaustive.

 Check tampering is happening quite frequently.
 Employees or third parties intercept a check and either sell it on the darknet or alter it to deposit the money into their own bank account.